ClickHouse/ClickHouse/docs/en/sql-reference/statements/explain.md

 !!! note "Note"
     Step and query cost estimation is not supported.

-The result JSON is a tree representing query plan.
-Every query plan node is a dictionary that always has the keys `Node Type` and `Plans`. `Node Type` is a string with a step name. `Plans` is an array with child step descriptions.
+When `json = 1`, the query plan is represented in JSON format.
+Every node is a dictionary that always has the keys `Node Type` and `Plans`. `Node Type` is a string with a step name. `Plans` is an array with child step descriptions.
 Other optional keys may be added depending on node type and settings.

-The following examples show the output of the query plan steps when `json` = 1 along with other settings.

 Example: